Go Live with Lightning Experience

 - Encourage users to stay in Lightning Experience by automatically switching them out of Salesforce Classic on a daily or weekly schedule.
 Users can return to the classic interface, but they’ll keep getting switched back to Lightning Experience at the next scheduled interval.
 See Encourage Users to Stay in Lightning Experience.

-- Start cutting the chord to Salesforce Classic.
+- Start cutting the cord to Salesforce Classic.
 For users who have everything they need in the new interface, remove the Switcher link.
 See Make Lightning Experience the Only Experience for Some Users.

 - When you’re ready for everyone to dive into Lightning Experience without looking back, turn off Salesforce Classic access altogether.
 See Turn Off Salesforce Classic for Your Org.